tbnobed/bookstudio/DOCKER-DEPLOYMENT.md

 - `POSTGRES_PASSWORD`: Set to a strong password
 - `SENDGRID_API_KEY`: Your SendGrid API key for email notifications (if used)

+> **IMPORTANT:** The docker-compose.yml file is configured to read environment variables directly from the `.env` file.
+Any changes to environment variables should be made in this file.
+Both the application and database containers will automatically load these variables.

 ## Step 4: Deploy with Docker Compose

 Build and start the containers: